cronvel/rest-query/doc/hooks.md

 * a PATCH request on a document or a document part
 * a PUT request on a subpart of a document (it's internally transformed into a PATCH request)
+* executed before the document is modified, if it fails (i.e. trigger its callback with an error), the modification is aborted

-The `context.patchDocument` contains the patch about to be issued: it can be altered by the hook.
+The `context.incomingPatch` contains the patch about to be issued: it can be altered by the hook.

-The `context.existing` is always set, and contains the document that will be patched.
+The `context.existingDocument` is always set, and contains the document that will be patched (before the patch).

+The `context.objectNode` contains the *objectNode* about to be patched.

+#### *afterModify*

+When:

+* a PATCH request on a document or a document part
+* a PUT request on a subpart of a document (it's internally transformed into a PATCH request)
+* executed after the document is patched

+The `context.document` contains the document in its final state (after the patch is applied).

+The `context.objectNode` contains the patched *objectNode*.